Hey Habr! I present to your attention a translation of an article from APC magazine.

 We hope you remember the VNC password you set when you created the file system.

-You can also access the current UserLAnd session using similar tools on another computer on your network.
-It is enough to connect SSH to a running session (with connection type SSH, of course) using a Linux terminal, such as Konsole, or connect to a VNC session using KRDC.
-Just replace the local addresses on your computer screen with your Android's IP addresses.
+You can also access a running UserLAnd session using similar tools on another computer on your network.
+Simply connect to the running session (using the SSH connection type, of course) via the terminal.
+Linux, such as Konsole, or connect to a VNC session using KRDC.
+Simply replace the local addresses on your computer screen with your Android's IP addresses.

-Combined with a couple of portable applications, this setup will give you a handy portable Linux system that you can connect to using any computer you have available at the moment.
+Combined with a couple of portable apps, this setup will give you a handy portable system.
+Linux, which you can connect to using any computer that is currently available to you.

 Source: habr.com